jonathanhansen808/Portfolio/README.md

 ![](/images/Europe.png)

 # [Project 4: Building a Data Website with Flask](https://github.com/Jonnyboyy808/Flask_data_website)
-- The data hosted uses The Rolling Stone's Top 500 songs of all time list.
+- The data hosted uses Rolling Stone's Top 500 songs of all time list.
 - Produced a browse page bringing visitors to a dataframe hosting data, such as the song name, artist(s), producer(s) and writer(s).
 - Created an API page that allows one to query their own data to get their desired custom information.
 - Included a donate link and an email subscription option that allows users to sign up for a mailing list.